 The Americans with Disabilities Act has very precise requirements to maintain full compliance.
 Our crews know the codes and will construct handicap ramps, sidewalks, landings and parking stalls to comply with government regulations.

-I have constructed many dumpster corrals and can construct per your design or we can work together to design one.
+We have constructed many dumpster corrals and can construct per your design or we can work together to design one.
 The important thing to factor in is the size of the dumpster itself and the clearance you need.
 Often, steel bollards are installed at the rear of the corral to prevent damage to the rear wall.
 Another choice that must be made is to determine the side walls.
-I can construct a block wall with or without brick facing or fencing.
+We can construct a block wall with or without brick facing or fencing.

 Concrete, like all pavements requires routine maintenance.
 PTG offers a wide variety of concrete care products and services.

 When concrete cracks there are several ways to address the problem.
 Our knowledgeable estimators will present options to address the symptoms as well as the underlining problems.